 - We love all genres of writing.
 If you write anything at all, you are welcome to apply.
 So, poets, novelists, essayists, academic writers, translators, musicians, playwrights, memoirists, cartoonists, researchers, short story writers, food writers, travel writers, comedy writers, and any other kind of writer: you are welcome to apply.

 - We are a fee-based program.
 We do not offer scholarships or fellowships except within specific boundaries of writing contests.
-(We’ve had three such contests so far – two in poetry and one each in short story and CNF.)
-Our standard rate for weeklong residencies is highly subsidized at $350/week, (plus fees and taxes).
-That’s $58.33 a night.
+(We’ve had four such contests so far – two in poetry and one each in short story and CNF.)
+Our standard rate for weeklong residencies is highly subsidized at $425/week, ($475 for Granary) plus fees and taxes.
+A deposit is required to hold your spot.
 We think that’s very fair and we’re unable to do more than that at this time.

 - We offer residencies of one to four weeks.
 Weeklong residencies must begin on a Monday and end on a Sunday.
 We also allow writers to come for mini-residencies of one to three nights at the nightly rate of $100.00 plus fees and taxes.
 It is not cost effective to schedule four nights.
 Writers can certainly apply for a whole week and stay for however many days they’d like during that time.
 We suggest this option to writers who can only come for four or five nights.
 Note: We do not allow writers to stay over Sunday night unless they are here for more than 1 week.